Dyplex/Python-Snek-Game/README.md

 # Python Snek Game :snake:
 Made for a college project!
 Everything in here is held together by duct tape and tears!
-Sorry in advance for the messy code ! - MaskMajor
+Sorry in advance for the messy code ! - MaskMajor\

 Also if it gives you a virus pop-up, ignore it, it's not a virus.
 Python programs just dont do well when they are turned into .exe files or something like that.
-Come to think of it most .exe files make antiviruses go wild, meh.
+Come to think of it most .exe files make antiviruses go wild, meh ;p

 # What is "Python Snek Game" ? :thinking:
   A *simple* python game made in a week *(I think)* with a few cutsom features to make the gameplay more interesting !